About Us

 The CARE Development intern will provide assistance on administrative projects, as well as provide general support when needed for CARE programming.
 The Intern will work with the development team to help archive and organize individual and grant files, assist with database clean up and management, assist with the creation of and distribution of development materials, provide support for the launch of and tracking of fundraising campaigns, and help promote all sponsorship opportunities.

-CARE is based in Cape Cod, MA, however, due to the impacts of COVID-19, we are accepting applications from candidates who are able to fully participate in the internship remotely and in person.
-To conduct remote work, interns must have reliable access to the Internet and be available for check-ins via phone or video conferencing.
+CARE is based in Cape Cod, MA.
+In some instances we will consider applications from candidates who prefer completing an internship remotely instead of in person.
+To conduct remote work, interns must have reliable access to the Internet and be available for check-ins via phone and video conferencing.

 CARE is committed to the principles of diversity, equity, and inclusion, and equal employment opportunity for all without regard to race, color, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.